Driving Design Impact through Intentionality

 Role / Director of Design | Responsibilities / Strategy, leadership, coaching

-By the end of 2019, the Design team at Blinkist felt firmly established.
-We had evolved from our early origins of being just one team with various design functions to — as we got much larger — three separate units (Product Design, Visual Communications and Research).
+By the end of 2019, the Design team at Blinkist had become firmly established.
+We had transitioned from our early days as a single team with various design functions to three distinct units: Product Design, Visual Communications, and Research.

 Photos of work in progress and docs